United Kingdom industrial disputes and strikes (2022–present): National Union of Rail, Maritime and Transport Workers

 In Scotland, a separate strike was called for 10 October after the RMT rejected a 5% pay offer from ScotRail that was described as a "kick in the teeth".
 An RMT strike involving staff at Avanti West Coast was held on 22 October, forcing the cancellation of a number of services throughout the day.

 On 22 November, the RMT announced four 48-hour strikes in the run up to Christmas and early 2023, with strike action scheduled for 13–14 December, 16–17 December, 3–4 January and 6–7 January.
 On 5 December, RMT staff working for Network Rail (roughly half of those involved in the dispute) announced a strike over Christmas, beginning at 6pm on Christmas Eve and continuing until 6am on 27 December.

 On 10 February 2023, the RMT's executive committee rejected a pay deal described by the Rail Delivery Group and Network Rail as their "best and final" offer, and said they would seek further negotiations.
 Industry and the UK government had wanted the deal to be put to the RMT's members in a ballot.
 On 16 February the RMT announced four new days of strikes during March and April, with the dates confirmed as 16, 18 and 30 March, and 1 April.
 On 7 March, RMT staff working for Network Rail called off a strike planned for 16 March after being given a fresh pay offer.
 On 22 March the strikes scheduled for 30 March and 1 April were called off following discussions with RMT representatives of train company staff and the Rail Delivery Group.

 On 27 April 2023, and after the RMT rejected the latest pay offer from the Rail Delivery Group, a fresh strike was called for Saturday 13 May.
 On 4 May 2023, members of the RMT voted to renew the union's mandate to take strike action for a further six months.
 On 18 May, a further RMT strike was announced for 2 June.
 On 22 June, three further days of strike action were announced for 20, 22 and 29 July.
 On 11 August two days of weekend strike action were announced for Saturday 26 August and Saturday 2 September.

 On 19 October 2023, members of the RMT voted to stage a further six months of strike action.
-On 8 November, it was confirmed that members of the RMNT would vote on a revised pay offer and guarantee of job security that would end the strike action if accepted.
+On 8 November, it was confirmed that members of the RMT would vote on a revised pay offer and guarantee of job security that would end the strike action if accepted.
 On 30 November, RMT members voted to accept the pay deal from 14 train companies, ending their strike action.